Grounds for cessation of status

 The IND also assumes that the ground for cessation ‘ceased circumstances’ applies if the beneficiary of international protection has neither applied for an extension of the period of validity of his or her status nor for a permanent asylum residence permit (paragraph C2/10.4 Aliens Circular).
 This hypothetical policy is quite new.
 Before, if the protection beneficiary did not renew their residence permit on time, it would be possible they were not entitled to legal stay for a short time.
-This was problematic for certain allowances and for employer.
+This was problematic for certain allowances and for employment contracts.
 There is barely any case law on this new phenomenon.

 The Aliens Circular stipulates that voluntary return to the country of origin is not a sufficient ground for the IND to revoke temporary asylum status.
 In case the IND finds that a recognised refugee or a beneficiary of subsidiary protection has, of his or her own free will, returned to his or her country of origin, the IND will conduct an interview concerning this journey.
 It is then up to the status holder to prove that he or she is still in need of protection.